Estimation of deuteron binding energy with renormalization group-based effective interactions using the variational quantum eigensolver: Results

-We have used the Qiskit Software Development Kit (SDK) from IBM ~\cite{Javadi2024} for all our VQE simulations.
-In particular, we have employed the Aer Estimator and Simulator which is a part of the Qiskit-Aer package.
-The choice of classical optimizers (used for the ans\"atz parameter optimization) is crucial in determining the accuracy of the algorithm.
+We have used the Qiskit Software Development Kit (SDK) from IBM ~\cite{Javadi2024} for all our simulations.
+In particular, we have employed the Aer Estimator and Simulator.
+Since this is a hybrid algorithm, the choice of classical optimizers (used for the ansatz parameter optimization) is crucial in determining the accuracy of the algorithm.
 We have used the COBYLA optimizer as it is gradient-free and works well in noisy environments.
-We have computed the ground state energy for a range of values of $\hbar\omega$, $N$ and $\lambda$.
-For the two-body interaction, we have used the chiral N4LO and the Argonne V$_{18}$ (AV$_{18}$) (results included in Appendix~\ref{app:av18}) and their renormalized counterparts, (see Sect.~\ref{sect:interaction}).

-We have executed the VQE simulations in two different ways: (1) using the statevector simulator and (2) probabilistic simulations (with shots).
-The statevector simulator models the exact circuit and obtains the final state using matrix manipulations.
-If the classical optimization is reliable, the results from the statevector simulator are the same as those obtained using exact diagonalization.
-In the shot-based probabilistic simulation, a shot refers to a complete evaluation of the circuit on a quantum hardware or a simulator, resulting in a measurement.
-Therefore, the Pauli operator terms in the Hamiltonian are measured for each shot.
-The expectation value of the Hamiltonian is then estimated by averaging the outcomes over many shots, which introduces statistical sampling error even in the absence of hardware noise.
-We have performed these probabilistic simulations, both in the presence and absence of hardware noise.
-In the Aer Estimator, we have used the Gaussian sampling approximation.
+As a consequence of the JW mapping, the Hamiltonian is decomposed into a sum of Pauli strings.
+The expectation value of the Hamiltonian w.r.t. the variational state $\ket{\psi(\theta)}$, has been computed in two different ways: (1) using the statevector simulator and (2) with probabilistic simulations.
+The former models the exact circuit to yield results identical to those obtained from exact diagonalization, provided the classical optimization is reliable.
+In the probabilistic simulation, the quantum hardware performs measurements in the computational basis $\{|0\rangle,|1\rangle\}$, corresponding to a projective measurement of the Pauli-$Z$ observable on each qubit to produce a classical bit string.
+Each bit is mapped to a $Z$ eigenvalue ($0 \rightarrow +1$, $1 \rightarrow -1$), and the eigenvalue of a Pauli string is obtained as the product of the corresponding qubit eigenvalues.
+In the simulation, the entire circuit is evaluated $\sim 10^6$ times (`shots').
+Averaging over the values obtained in all these shots the expectation value of the Hamiltonian is computed.
+This procedure gives rise to a sampling error even in the absence of hardware noise.
+Further, we have applied the Gaussian approximation to the output distribution.
 This replaces the discrete output distribution with a continuous Gaussian distribution with the same mean and variance.
 This procedure accelerates convergence while maintaining realistic gate noise characteristics.
-As a result of this choice, the readout errors have been suppressed, while the gate errors have been retained.
+As a result of this choice, the readout errors have been suppressed, while the gate errors have been retained \cite{Javadi2024}.